 No, bed bugs can’t bite through clothes.
 Bed bugs do not have a mouth that’s large enough to penetrate clothes.
 They usually sit on the skin’s surface to ingest blood.

-Bed bugs bite generally bite the areas that are exposed when you’re asleep.
+Bed bugs generally bite the areas that are exposed when you’re asleep.

-- Can you feel when a bed bug bites you?
+Can you feel it when a bed bug bites you?

 You don’t always realize when you have bed bug bites unless you see rashes appear all over your body.